ricardo-rolo/data-science/notes/eda.md

 # Exploratory Data Analysis Notes

+> These notes were created based on DataCamp's Exploratory Data Analysis in Python course and also part of my previous knowledge on this topic.
+The examples are also from the

 ## 1. Read, Clean and Validate:

 First, we need to read the data from the source.
 It could be a database, a csv file or other formats.
 After that, it's highly recommended to clean your data, *i.e.*, remove or treat any missing, invalid, incomplete or corrupted data.